Skip to content

 Coffee style

 The retail side is part of the appeal too.
-Drip bags, beans, and a broad enough selection to support home brewing give the cafe a proper specialty backbone, while the roast identity keeps the experience from flattening into atmosphere alone.
-Even the stronger praise from recent guides circles the same point: this is somewhere people go because the coffee itself is worth paying attention to.
+Drip bags, beans, and a broad enough selection to support home brewing give the cafe a proper specialty backbone, while the roast style keeps the visit from flattening into atmosphere alone.
+This is somewhere people go because the coffee itself is worth paying attention to.

 What people go for